 Bursting with great flavor that everybody will love.
 Whip up a quick meal tonight with this Garlic Chicken Marinara Sauce.

-Notes: ATK make a big deal out of using crushed tomatoes that had tomato listed as the first ingredients.
+Notes: ATK makes a big deal out of using crushed tomatoes that had tomato listed as the first ingredients.
 Also the use of butter in the recipe.
-I think they are absolutely correct on both counts.
-Also the grated onion does seem to release flavor better.
+I think they are correct on both counts.
+Also, the grated onion does seem to release flavor better.

 Shred onion with the large side of a shredder.
-When chicken is cook to the point of no pink and easily “cut” with a wooded spoon (about 10 minutes), add the onion and continue to cook until nicely browned (about another 10 minutes).
+When chicken is cooked to the point of no pink and easily “cut” with a wooden spoon (about 10 minutes), add the onion and continue to cook until nicely browned (about another 10 minutes).
 Add all other spices and cook for about a minute then add tomatoes.
 Simmer for a short period until your pasta is cooked.

 July 16, 2016